Craig Ishii has dedicated his career to the development of

 Sophie Wang is Kizuna's Marketing and Development

-Sophie's first experience in Development was as an intern with Asian Americans Advancing Justice - Los Angeles.
+Sophie's first experience in development was as an intern with Asian Americans Advancing Justice - Los Angeles.
 Her investment in building a more just and critically engaged future also includes her work as a co-founder of Free

 Radicals, a collective that explores the intersections of science and social justice, and stage manager for Tuesday Night Cafe, an Asian American arts space.
-In the past, Sophie has served as a trainer for Summer Activist Training, and API organizing training that takes place each
+In the past, Sophie has served as a trainer for Summer Activist Training, an API organizing training that takes place each

 summer in Los Angeles, as well as a mentor and head mentor for the Pomona College Asian American Mentor Program.